 The relationship plant/pollinator is a very ancient and mutualistic one.
 Plants benefit from pollinators for reproduction and pollinators benefit from plants for nourishment.
 It is an equilibrium which, if affected in a negative way, can cause damage to both populations.

-The lack of foraging ground due to increase of farmland and cities diminishes the quantity and quality of flowers, which in turn affect the animals that feed on the nectar those flowers produce.
+The lack of foraging ground due to an increase of farmland and cities diminishes the quantity and quality of flowers, which in turn affect the animals that feed on the nectar those flowers produce.

-Use of chemicals like pesticides and herbicides might also have an impact on pollinator’s health.
+The use of chemicals like pesticides and herbicides might also have an impact on pollinator’s health.
 And a lot of those chemicals are being used.

 In order to help pollinators there are a few things we can do: